techservicesillinois/aws-enterprise-vpc/modules/rdns-forwarder/README.md

 ## How to Deploy

-The AWS Enterprise VPC Example environment code includes a working example of how to deploy RDNS Forwarders.
+The AWS Enterprise VPC Example environment code includes a working example of how to deploy RDNS Forwarders in `rdns.tf`.
 This section explains the module usage in greater detail.

 0. Make sure that:
    * your Enterprise VPC has a VPC peering connection to a Core Services VPC